Mike Bryan

-Michael Carl Bryan (born April 29, 1978) is an American former doubles world No. 1 tennis player.
-With his twin brother Bob, he was the world's top doubles player for more than nine years, first achieving the top ranking in September 2003.
-They became the second men's doubles team to complete the career Golden Slam by winning the 2012 London Olympics.
-Bryan holds the records for the most major men's doubles titles at 18, the most ATP Tour men's doubles titles (123), and the most weeks (506) ranked as the doubles world No. 1.
-He won all but five of his doubles titles with his brother; partnering Jack Sock, he won two majors and the year-end championship in 2018, as well as the 2018 ATP World Tour Fans' Favorite Doubles Team.
+Michael Carl Bryan (born April 29, 1978) is an American former professional tennis player.
+Widely regarded as one of the greatest doubles tennis players of all time, Bryan was ranked as the world No. 1 in men's doubles for a record 506 weeks, and finished as the year-end No. 1 a record ten times.
+Bryan won a record 128 ATP Tour-level doubles titles, including 22 majors: a record 18 in men's doubles, and four in mixed doubles.
+Alongside his twin brother Bob, the Bryan brothers were one of the most successful doubles partnerships in tennis history.
+The pair were named the ATP Team of the Decade for the 2000s.
+They became the second men's doubles team to complete the career Golden Slam at the 2012 London Olympics, and completed the double career Grand Slam.
+Mike Bryan also had success partnering Jack Sock, winning two majors and the 2018 ATP Finals, as well as the 2018 ATP World Tour Fans' Favorite Doubles Team.

+The Bryan brothers retired from the sport together in August 2020.
+In 2025, they were inducted into the International Tennis Hall of Fame.

 Tennis career

 College

-Mike Bryan played for Stanford University in 1997 and 1998, where he helped the Cardinal win back-to-back NCAA team championships.
+Bryan played for Stanford University in 1997 and 1998, where he helped the Cardinal win back-to-back NCAA team championships.
 In 1998, he won the NCAA doubles title with his twin brother Bob.

 Professional

-Together with his twin brother Bob, he has been very successful in doubles.
-They have won 119 doubles titles (winning their record-setting 86th title at the 2013 BNP Paribas Open in California, USA) including a record 16 Grand Slam titles.
+Together with his twin brother Bob, he was very successful in doubles.
+They won 119 doubles titles (winning their record-setting 86th title at the 2013 BNP Paribas Open in California, USA) including a record 16 Grand Slam titles.
 In 2005, he and Bob made it to the finals of all four Grand Slam tournaments, only the second time such a feat has been achieved in the Open era.
-The Bryan Brothers have been ranked No. 1 in the ATP.
-Due to their success, they have been nicknamed The Wonder Twins after a fictional comic book duo.
+The Bryan Brothers were ranked No. 1 in the ATP.
+Due to their success, they were nicknamed The Wonder Twins after a fictional comic book duo.

 During the 2018 Madrid Open, Bob injured his hip and subsequently had season ending surgery.
-In his brother's absence, Mike partnered with several other players, namely Sam Querrey at Roland Garros, Jack Sock at Queen's, Wimbledon and the US Open, Ryan Harrison during the Davis Cup, and with James Cerretani, Frances Tiafoe and Édouard Roger-Vasselin at other tour events.
+In his brother's absence, Bryan partnered with several other players, namely Sam Querrey at Roland Garros, Jack Sock at Queen's, Wimbledon and the US Open, Ryan Harrison during the Davis Cup, and with James Cerretani, Frances Tiafoe and Édouard Roger-Vasselin at other tour events.